ncatlab/nlab-content/pages/17360.md

 ## Definition

-We shall make use of the notation established at [[cubical set]], and the notation which that page makes use of.
+We shall make use of notions introduced at [[cubical set]], and of the notation of this page.

 +-- {: .num_defn}
 ###### Definition